jajajasalu2/vim-count-words/README.md

 map <leader>gc <Plug>CountWords
 ```

+This binding works for both visual and normal modes.

 Upon using the binding, you'll have to open the quickfix window to
 display the results, as so: